Karel Pauzer: Life

 Pauzer was born in Prague in 1936.
 From his early youth he was interested in nature, and during holidays in the countryside he drew and modelled in clay.
 In the ceramic workshop of the David family in Štěchovice, he began working with basic techniques at the age of 12, and later built his own ceramic kiln.

 Between 1951 and 1955 he studied at the Higher School of Art Industry in Vinohrady and at the Industrial School of Housing Design in Žižkov, Prague.
 In 1955, he was admitted to the sculpture studio of Profesoor Jan Kavan at the Academy of Arts, Architecture and Design in Prague (VŠUP), majoring in building ceramics, and he met his wife Hana Purkrábková there.
-He graduated from the school in 1961, and after completing military service from 1961-63 participated in group exhibitions of young artists at home and abroad (Sweden, West Berlin, Amsterdam) from 1966 to 1968.
+He graduated from the school in 1961, and after completing military service from 1961 to 1963 participated in group exhibitions of young artists at home and abroad (Sweden, West Berlin, Amsterdam) from 1966 to 1968.
 In 1969 he took part in the New Figuration exhibition at the Mánes Gallery in Prague and the House of Arts in Brno, and in the art event Sculpture and the City in Liberec.
 He presented a solo exhibition at the Václav Špála Gallery in Prague in 1969, featuring a representative set of themes which he then developed in his subsequent work.

 After the Warsaw Pact invasion of Czechoslovakia, he was unable to exhibit without registration in the normalization Union of Visual Artists, and worked in isolation as a restorer from 1971 to 1989, salvaging sculptures in the area of the north Bohemian brown coal basin.
 At the end of the 1980s he participated in a number of unofficial exhibitions (Gallery H, Vojan Park, Forum ’88) and contributed to the anthology Grey Brick, published with the support of the Jazz Section.

 In 1987 he became a member of the New Group of Artists (members’ exhibition 1990, Prague), in 1990 the renewed Umělecká beseda arts association, which had its first exhibition in 1992 at the Mánes Gallery, and in 1991 the Lipany association of artists (Galerie Fronta, Prague 1991).
 He is a member of the Association of Ceramic Artists.

 Pauzer lives and works in Brunšov.